Keyboard shortcuts

 }

-This is shorthand for User::filter_by_id(user_id).update().
-Toasty generates update_by_* for each field that has #[key], #[unique], or #[index].
+User::update_by_id(user_id) is shorthand for User::filter_by_id(user_id).update().
+Toasty generates update_by_* for each field marked #[key], #[unique], or #[index].

-Setting optional fields to None
+Setting an optional field to None

-To clear an optional field, pass None with the appropriate type annotation:
+Pass None with the field’s type annotation:

 #![allow(unused)]